davidbalbert/js-heredoc.vim/README.md

 Heavily based on [aliou/sql-heredoc.vim](https://github.com/aliou/sql-heredoc.vim).
 Which is released under the terms of the Vim license (see `:help license`).

 To install, drop `after/sintax/ruby.vim` into the appropriate location, or clone this repository into the proper location for whatever vim plugin manager you use.

+In so far as I am able, I (David Albert) release this into the public domain.